-Proofreaders and copy-editors who have undergone training in editing services from the Publishing Training Centre and the Society for Editors and Proofreaders know exactly the types of error that can slip through the net and are great at paying attention to the small details in a piece of writing.
+Proofreaders and copy-editors who have undergone training in editing services from the Publishing Training Centre and the Chartered Institute of Editing and Proofreading know exactly the types of error that can slip through the net and are great at paying attention to the small details in a piece of writing.

 So, if your written content is intended for publication or for online public viewing, have it checked by a trained and experienced proofreader.

 Do you spend too much time trying to work out if your writing is clear, consistent and grammatically correct?
 In fact, are you sure you know all the ins and outs of English grammar?

 A qualified proofreader has the knowledge and ability to iron out any issues in your writing, to ensure style is consistent and to provide clarity.